 Insurance and Professional Contacts

-As a seller, it is important to show that you are insured, and who provides your coverage.
+As a Seller, it is essential to show that you are insured, and who provides your coverage.
 This makes it easy for the buyer to see those costs.
-It also makes it easy for them to see that you are insured, and what coverage they will need.
+It also makes it easy for them to see that you are insured and what coverage they will need.

-As a buyer, you’ll also want to know who the seller uses for things like accounting, an attorney or attorneys, and others.
-You can either continue the relationships with those who already understand the business, or you can bring in your own choices, but at least you know what you need and how much, approximately, it will cost.
+As a buyer, you’ll also want to know who the Seller uses for things like accounting, an attorney or attorneys, and others.
+You can either continue the relationships with those who already understand the business or bring in your own choices, but at least you know what you need and approximately how much it will cost.

 Articles and Publicity

 What kind of press and attention is the company for sale getting?
-Are their articles, television appearances or ads, radio spots, or other public appearances scheduled?
+Are there articles, television appearances, ads, radio spots, or other public appearances scheduled?
 Is the new owner expected to continue doing all of those things?

 As a buyer, this helps you to see what kind of marketing work the company is already doing, and can give you ideas about what to do next and what has not worked in the past.

-Does all of this sound very time-consuming and in some cases costly?
+Does all of this sound very time-consuming and, in some cases, costly?
 It can be.
-This due diligence process is one of the reasons it takes a long time to sell a business.
+This due diligence process is one of the reasons it takes a considerable amount of time to sell a business.
 It is also the reason that you should not try to sell a business on your own.

-If you are focused on all of these tasks, you will probably not have time to run your business as it should be.
+If you focus on all of these tasks, you will likely not have enough time to run your business as it should be.
 You should enlist the help of a business broker, who will not only help you with a business valuation but will also assist you in coordinating this process.
-It will involve your attorney, accountant, and others you will engage in helping you get your business ready to sell and complete this process.
+It will involve your attorney, accountant, and other professionals you will engage to help you prepare your business for sale and complete this process.

 Do you have questions about selling your business?
 This link offers 5 tips to follow when selling a business.